 There is a process called ‘bitcoin mining’ that creates the bitcoins.

 How this is done is beyond the scope of this blog, but let me say that it is getting harder and harder to create a bitcoin.
+It is next-level hard to do it on a large scale.

 When bitcoin first started it was possible for you to create a bitcoin on your home computer.